quocbao238/Church-s-Chicken-Oder-App/README.md

-## PopeyesOder
+## Church's Chicken App
-* PopeyesOder Oder Popeyes App help people oder fried chicken from Popeyes
+Church's Chicken App help people oder fried chicken from Popeyes

 #### Feature
 This source code support to do learn Flutter ,using images taken from Popeyes.vn